Multiple sclerosis (MS) can cause many different symptoms

 We continue to expand our reach to MS patients in Omaha and the surrounding region through new services such as outreach clinics, in-home care, telemedicine and clinical trials.

-One of these programs is the MS at Home Access (MAHA) program, which provides in-home care and support to MS patients with severe disability and limited mobility who have difficulty leaving their home.
+One of these services is the MS at Home Access (MAHA) program, which provides in-home care and support to MS patients with severe disability and limited mobility who have difficulty leaving their home.
 Providers make monthly house calls to examine and treat patients, and ensure they have what they need for day-to-day living.
 Through the program, patients gain access to comprehensive care in the convenience of their own homes while also working to become more independent and get back into their communities.

 Participation in Research and Clinical Trials